junxit/us-congress-bills-115/bill.md

 ## § 6.
 Sunset

-This Act and the amendments made by this Act shall expire 5 years after the date of enactment of this Act.
+This Act and the amendments made by this Act shall cease to be in effect on the date that is 5 years after the date of enactment of this Act.